-3.4 What heavy equipment needs a reverse signal device?
+3.5 What heavy duty motor equipment needs a reverse signal device?

-A. Motor equipment must be equipped with a reverse signal device if you can’t see the rear, and there is not a designated observer available to signal when it is safe to back up the equipment.
+A. Heavy duty motor equipment must have a reverse signal device.
+We recommend that if you cannot see to the rear of the equipment, you ensure there’s a designated observer available to signal when it is safe to back up the equipment.

 B. The reverse signal device must: